TNO/e-utilities/documentation/index.rst

 Current state of the php library
 --------------------------------

-At this point in time I've implemented the calls to perform an ESearch call and an ESummary call
+At this point in time I've implemented the calls to use:

+* EInfo
+* ESearch
+* ESummary

 API Key
 -------